JoelKy-coder/Group_one_Phase_Two_Project/README.md

 - **Languages**: Python
 - **Libraries**:
   - pandas and numpy for data wrangling
+  - sqlite3 for db reading
-  -scipy and statsmodels for modelling
+  - statsmodels for modelling
   - matplotlib and seaborn for visualization

 ---